MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidport/ns-hidport-_hid_minidriver_registration.md

 When a HID minidriver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff539835">HidRegisterMinidriver</a>, it uses this structure to pass information to the HID class driver.
-The minidriver must must zero-initialize this structure before setting members.
+The minidriver must zero-initialize this structure before setting members.
 A minidriver sets the members <b>DriverObject</b> and <b>RegistryPath</b> to the driver object and registry path parameters that are passed to the minidriver as system-supplied parameters to its <a href="https://msdn.microsoft.com/library/windows/hardware/ff552644">DriverEntry</a> routine. <b>Revision</b> should be set to HID_REVISION.